joedolson/wp-to-twitter/src/readme.txt

 * Support for alt attributes displayed in Feeds
 * Improved URL generation to link to searched Tweets.
 * Improve parsing of URLs in Tweets.
+* Don't save URLs if no shortener used or shortener returns no value.

 = 3.3.2 =